mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 21:38:32.298 [DefaultDispatcher-worker-2 @coroutine#2] INFO CoroutinesPlayground - Ending the morning routine
 ```

-We can also use the `invokeOnCompletion` function on the cancelling `Job` to clean up the desk after the `workingConsciousness` function is completed:
+We can also use the `invokeOnCompletion` function on the canceling `Job` to clean up the desk after the `workingConsciousness` function is completed:

 ```kotlin
 suspend fun forgettingTheBirthDayRoutineAndCleaningTheDeskOnCompletion() {